clojuredocs/guides/articles/language/core_overview.md

 ;; ⇒ [0 1 2 3 4 5 6 7 8 9]
 ```

-Example - Getting factorial of a positive integer:
+Example: getting factorial of a positive integer:

 ```clojure
 (defn factorial